DamianFlynn/webvirtcloud/README.md

 HOSTNAME="$(hostname)"           # Or set your hostname manually

 # Stop and remove existing container if it exists
-docker stop webvirttest 2>/dev/null && docker rm webvirttest 2>/dev/null
+docker stop webvirtcloud 2>/dev/null && docker rm webvirtcloud 2>/dev/null

 # Start the container with your configuration
 docker run -dit \